-Danny DuPaix enters his first year as the Knights' offensive coordinator, and second season as assistant head coach and running backs coach (14th season overall).
+Danny DuPaix enters his second year as the Knights' offensive coordinator, and third season as assistant head coach and running backs coach (15th season overall).

 Most recently, Danny DuPaix comes from West Jordan High School, in greater Salt Lake City, where he served as the head coach, offensive coordinator, and QBs coach from 2013 to 2015.
 In 2013, West Jordan ranked in the top 5 passing offenses for 5A.
 In 2014, West Jordan ranked in the top three rushing offenses for 5A.